publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch64/schII/m__us_usc_t7_s3123a.md

     (f) __Annual report by Secretary__

-        In the budget material submitted to Congress by the Secretary in connection with the budget submitted pursuant to [section 1105 of title 31][/us/usc/t31/s1105] for a fiscal year, the Secretary shall include a report describing how the Secretary addressed each recommendation of the specialty crops committee described in subsection (e) of this section.
+        In the budget material submitted to Congress by the Secretary in connection with the budget submitted pursuant to [section 1105 of title 31][/us/usc/t31/s1105] for a fiscal year, the Secretary shall include a report describing how the Secretary addressed each recommendation of the specialty crops committee described in subsection (e).

     (g) __Citrus disease subcommittee duties__